RHINOS WITHOUT BORDERS

 No one needs a rhino horn, besides a rhino.

 The rhinoceros – have graced the Earth peacefully for more then 60 million years.
 Africa’s rhinos continue to decrease in numbers and are now risking extinction during our lifetime.
-It is safe to say that the illegal killing of rhinos won’t end with rhinos – elephants and lions, tigers and leopards, face the same faith, then what?
+It is safe to say that the illegal killing of these magnificent creatures won’t end with rhinos – elephants and lions, tigers and leopards, face the same faith, then what?

 If we don’t want to explain to our children, that will inherit a planet without rhinos, big cats or elephants how we could let it happen.
 If we don’t want these majestic animals to only figure in books like dinosaurs.
 Then we have to do something – and we will have to do it now!

 The rhinos future is ours to take into consideration.
-With poaching for illegal trade, at a rate of one rhino every seven hours, in South Africa alone, we can’t expect to sustain that for long.
+With poaching for illegal trade, at a rate of one rhino every eight hours, in South Africa alone, we can’t expect to sustain that for long.
+More of these African icons are now being lost to poachers every year than are being born.
 Neither governments, international organizations or private companies can tackle this enormous task alone – it will take action from all of us to fight back this highly organized criminal activity.

 A story of Hope for Rhinos.